 The spectrum needs were analyzed and it was concluded that the additional allocation to the FSS being considered is beneficial to make broadband connections accessible to communities as achieved by HTS (High Throughput Satellite) systems.

 Additionally, the outcome of the studies has demonstrated the possibility of sharing and compatibility with the appropriate protection measures.
 Studies included sharing and compatibility between FSS and other primary services in the band, such as fixed service and mobile service (including IMT-2020).
 Studies were also performed for the protection of Earth Exploration-Satellite Service (EESS) and Space Research Service (SRS) allocated in adjacent bands.
+Studies have considered FSS earth stations as small as 4.5 m but analysis of the various studies demonstrates the feasibility to use smaller FSS earth stations, as low as 2.4 m, with minimal impact.

 Based on the results of the sharing and compatibility studies this proposal supports an allocation of the frequency band 51.4-52.4 GHz to the fixed-satellite service (Earth-to-space), limited to FSS gateway links for geostationary orbit use while protecting currently allocated services in the same frequency band and in adjacent bands as follows:

-To protect FS stations, separation distances up to 33 km are required when assuming flat terrain, which means that the distance can be reduced when real terrain is taken into consideration.
+To protect FS stations, separation distances up to 33 km are required when assuming flat terrain and a 4.5 m earth station which means that the distance can be reduced when real terrain is taken into consideration.
+In the case of a 2.4 m earth station, the only impacting parameter is the change in FSS antenna peak gain and the resulting change in the transmitter power spectral density (assuming a fixed EIRP density) leading to a separation distance of 35 km.

 Regarding the possible IMT-2020 applications of the MS in the same frequency band, the required separation distances between FSS earth stations and IMT base station and IMT user equipment are 260 and 330 meters, respectively.

 The protection of non-GSO EESS (passive) sensors operating in the frequency band 52.6-54.25 GHz can be achieved by limiting the FSS earth station unwanted emissions falling in the passive band.